fabhed/validator-endpoint/README.md

 up a REST service with api endpoints that allows for sharing access to querying the Bittensor network through their validator.

+NOTE: This project and readme is a WIP.

 ## Examples

 ### Query the bittensor network